-The latest pension valuation for the overall fund has resulted in a net post-retirement asset at the end of 2021 of £938 million (2020: £668 million asset).
-The actuarial assumptions have changed since the last actuarial valuation which has resulted in an overall decrease in the benefit obligation, resulting in an increase in the net post-retirement asset.
+The latest pension valuation for the overall fund has resulted in a net post-retirement asset at the end of 2022 of £992 million (2021: £938 million asset).
+Details of the change in net assets over the year are provided in note 20 to the financial statements.

-On 11 March 2011 a guarantee was agreed between Marsh Limited (a fellow MMC Group undertaking) and MMC UK Pension Fund Trustee Limited (as Trustee for the MMC UK Pension Fund) in relation to the Company's contributions to the Fund.
+On 30 March 2017 a guarantee was agreed between Marsh Limited (a fellow Group entity) and MMC UK Pension Fund Trustee Limited (as Trustee for the Fund) in relation to the Company's contributions to the Fund.

-A statutory funding valuation was carried out during 2019 for the Fund.
-The Fund is in a surplus funding position and under the current agreement with the Trustee, no deficit funding is required until 2023.
-The funding level will be re-assessed during 2022 to determine if deficit contributions are required from 2023.
+A statutory funding valuation was carried out during 2022 for the Fund.
+This valuation showed that the main sections of the Fund are in a surplus funding position and under the current agreement with the Trustee, no deficit funding is required until 2026.
+The funding level will be re-assessed during 2025 to determine if deficit contributions are required from 2026.

-The JLT Pension Scheme has a funding deficit based on the statutory funding valuation carried out as at 31 March 2020 that concluded in 2021.
-As a result, the Company paid deficit contributions of £27m in 2021 and expects to pay deficit contributions of £83m in 2022, following which the deficit funding will be reassessed for 2023.
+The JLT section of the Fund has a funding deficit based on the statutory funding valuation that concluded in 2022.
+As a result, the Company expects to pay deficit contributions of £33 million p.a. from 2023 subject to annual review.
+The Company also expects to pay contributions to meet levies.